 - Leakage, if improperly installed or exposed to severe weather

-A Solar Light Whiz provides a solar-powered skylight alternative for your indoor lighting needs.
+Solar Whiz Lights provides a solar-powered skylight alternative for your indoor lighting needs.
 These solar LEDs will provide light throughout the day, and can even operate at night if installed with a night operation kit.

 The LED doesn’t require a lighting tube or tunnel through your roof space in order to work—the lights are simply wired to a solar panel, which is mounted to your roof.
-The benefits of an LED lighting system are:
+The benefits of our LED lighting systems are:

 - Dimming lights (solar-powered: automatically brightens as the sun rises and dims as the sun sets)